apreshill/labhub/README.md

 Labhub is a work in progress.
 We created this repository as an education and demonstration tool for faculty, postdocs, and students curious about how documentation, open science workflows, and tools like Github can contribute to a healthy and productive research environment.
 Your ideas and contributions are welcome!

 ## What you'll find in the Labhub repository
-Advice, tools, and examples are organized into three areas:  onboarding, protocols, and housekeeping.
+Advice, tools, and examples are organized into four areas:  onboarding, protocols, housekeeping, and wiki.

 **Onboarding**